Everything You Need To Know About Running With Gels

 Energy gels, energy chews, sports jelly beans, Gu chomps, and sports drinks are running nutrition products specifically formulated with only simple sugars so that the digestion is minimal and the fueling provides a quick energy source to keep your energy levels stable during longer runs or races.

 Note that energy gels aren’t necessarily “healthy” for your everyday running nutrition plan.
-They are highly processed, but this type of running fuel has its place in your training program.
+They are highly processed, but this type of running fuel has its place in your training and racing.

-Using energy gels is unnecessary if you are running under 90 minutes.
+Using energy gels is usually unnecessary if you are running under 60 minutes.

 This is because you will need to preserve your glycogen stores, manage your energy levels, and prevent the dreaded feeling of bonking when your muscles run out of carbohydrates as a fuel source.

-Because each energy gel has about 25 grams of carbohydrates, you should have one gel every 45 minutes.
-You can also take half every 20 minutes.
+Because each energy gel has about 25 grams of carbohydrates, you should have one gel every 30-40 minutes.

 How Do You Carry Energy Gels While Running?